NateEag/nateeag.com/drafts/hardware-notes.md

 other pointing tool I have tried.

-The Ploopy Thumb ticks both those boxes, so I'm inclined to get one next time I need to replace a trackball.
+The Ploopy Thumb ticks both those boxes, so I'm inclined to get one next time I need to replace a trackball: https://ploopy.co/shop/thumb-trackball-full-kit/

 ## PQ Y28 Earbuds